 Clean Baltic Sea Shipping was an EU prioritised, strategic project for environmental efforts in the Baltic Sea that was completed in 2013.
 Ports of Stockholm's responsibilities included a sub-project to investigate the possibilities of charging differentiated port fees based on different indices.

 PENTA - an EU project focused on the development of Baltic Sea ferry traffic

 PENTA was an EU project that was completed in August 2013.
 The project objectives were to explore alternatives and develop methods for Baltic Sea ports to be able to meet future challenges and improve competitiveness.
 Among other things, the project examined how the business climate is changing, how environmental impact can be reduced, how the safety of goods and passengers can be improved and how collaboration between the ports can be increased.

-European Sea Ports Organisation (ESPO)
+ESPO - European Sea Ports Organisation

 The European Sea Ports Organisation represents all of the ports in EU member countries.
 ESPO ensures that the ports have a distinct voice within Europe.

-Find out more by visiting the ESPO website (external link)
+Link to ESPO website (external link)